A Voice from the South: Woman Versus the Indian

 The title of this essay comes from "thoughtful" and "suggestive" papers read by Rev. Anna Shaw at the National Women's Council in Washington in February 1891.
 Cooper introduces the woman's club Wimodaughsis, which had a secretary who was disgusted by the concept of Black people learning to read, specifically Black women.
 Cooper then criticizes Susan B. Anthony and Anna Shaw, as they came from plantation owners, yet claimed to be fighting for equality.
 Cooper calls this period the "Age of Organizations".
 She then claims that women in America are responsible for manners.
-She also states that the American women is the queen of the drawing room and is equally afraid of losing caste as the Brahmin in India.
-Cooper says that Black women of the south have to a lot of traveling, normally alone.
+She also states that the American woman is the queen of the drawing room and is equally afraid of losing caste as the Brahmin in India.
+Cooper says that Black women of the south have to do a lot of traveling, normally alone.
 While Cooper doesn't want to mention it, she does explain that it is significantly more dangerous for an unaccompanied Black woman than an unaccompanied White woman traveling alone.
 She works to lift the blame from public servants, as they must obey the laws that have been put in place.
 Giving the example of being in the wrong train car as a Black woman during segregation.
 She also explains the difference between people simply following the laws and people who enjoy the suffering of Black people, such as the conductor informing her she is in the wrong car versus threatening her.
 Cooper contemplates the fault that should be placed on southern women.
-Should they be held at fault for the wrongdoings or should they be excused because they are also in unsafe circumstances.
+Should they be held at fault for the wrongdoings or should they be excused because they are also in unsafe circumstances?
 She also condemns the south for being coated in blue blood.
 She explains that oppression is still running rampant in the United States even after passing the 14th and 15th Amendments.
 The theme is "women must be equal in order to achieve the desired effects of the Women's rights movement".